imnikhilsharma/serp-scraper-gsheet/README.md

 ---

-If you have any questions or need assistance, feel free to reach out!
+Feel free to reach out if you have any questions or need assistance!

-### Key Points:

-- Adjust the document to fit any additional specifics about your script.
-- Make sure to clarify how users can get their API key and Custom Search Engine ID if necessary.
-- Customize the language and tone according to your audience, ensuring clarity and accessibility.